geekyvatsal95/EmployeeManagementSystem/README.md

 # Validation Rules

-- Employee ID is auto-generated and unique.
+- Employee ID is auto-generated.
-- First Name cannot be empty.
+- First Name is required.
-- Last Name cannot be empty.
+- Last Name is required.
-- Email cannot be empty.
+- Email must be unique.
+- Department is required.
 - Salary must be greater than zero.
 - Joining Date must follow **YYYY-MM-DD** format.